The Biggest Problem with Siding and Roofing Claims

 In the many Ohio home insurance claims we’ve seen over the years, roofing and siding claims cause the most frustration for policyholders.
 Why?
 Because when siding and/or roofing is damaged as the result of a covered claim, there is always the chance that the replacement siding/roofing will not match what’s left.
 And for most people, their home is their biggest investment and a tremendous source of pride.
 If the replacement materials look crummy, then how does that make them look?
 Totally understandable.

 Need to discuss your Ohio homeowners insurance?
-Call us or request your quote TODAY!
+Call or click today.

 Why The Problem Occurs